Multiple bts and gsm core network instances on the same machine

 Managed to configure osmo-nitb and osmo-bts to work in parallel on one and the same host.
 Unfortunately OCTPHY seems to have problems to distinguish between the packets comming from the two bts instances, this is normal because currently both bts instances use the same ethernet interfaces.
 We need two independend virtual interfaces with different mac in order to make this work.

-#3 Updated by dexter about 3 years ago
+#3 Updated by dexter almost 4 years ago

 - Status changed from In Progress to Stalled

 - % Done changed from 20 to 30

 Successfully tested two completely separate instances of osmo-nitb+osmo-bts next to each other.
 Now the packet switching part is still missing, since this part is currently not demanded, I set the ticket to stalled.